testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 Given that we've already defined a requirement as a description of a behavior, we can take a step further and define precisely what behavior is.
-For this, we can leverage definitions provided by Leslie Lamport in this book [Specifying Systems for TLA+](https://lamport.azurewebsites.net/tla/book.html?back-link=learning.html#book) where he defines a behavior as "an infinite sequence of states” and a state as "an assignment of values to variables".
+For this, we can leverage definitions provided by Leslie Lamport in his book [Specifying Systems for TLA+](https://lamport.azurewebsites.net/tla/book.html?back-link=learning.html#book) where he defines a behavior as "an infinite sequence of states” and a state as "an assignment of values to variables".
 For those of you who have never heard of TLA+ or Leslie Lamport
-I encourage you to look him up.TLA stands for Temporal Logic of Actions which, is a formal specification language designed by Leslie Lamport for the specifying system behavior and he has an excellent introductory [TLA+ video course](https://www.youtube.com/@tlavideocourse8540/videos).
+I encourage you to look him up.
+TLA stands for Temporal Logic of Actions which, is a formal specification language designed by Leslie Lamport for specifying system behavior.
+He has an excellent introductory [TLA+ video course](https://www.youtube.com/@tlavideocourse8540/videos) that provides an excellent introduction to TLA+.

 {% blockquote Leslie Lamport, TLA+ - https://lamport.azurewebsites.net/tla/book.html?back-link=learning.html#book Specifying Systems %}
 "Behavior is an infinite sequence of states."<br>
-"State is an assignment of value to variables."
+"State is an assignment of values to variables."
 {% endblockquote %}

 We already tied requirements to behaviors, and definition of a behavior and a state has taken us to formal